Jaxaax/Jaxaax/README.md

 - 👋 Hi, I’m @Jaxaax
-- 👀 I’m interested in finance, philosophy, politics, economy.
+- 👀 I’m interested in finance, philosophy, economy.
-- 🌱 I’m currently learning Philosophy and Finance.
+- 🌱 I’m currently learning Philosophy and Finance as undergraduate degrees.
-- 💞️ I’m looking to collaborate on any innovative shit.
+- 💞️ I’m looking for interns and full-time positions as a financial/investment/business analyst.
-- 📫 Reach me?

 <!---
 Jaxaax/Jaxaax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.